Art thou real, my ideal?

 Gerty MacDowell remembers a moving poem she read in a newspaper: "Art thou real, my ideal?"
-The title suits her fantasy of finding Mister Right, but anyone in a sensible frame of mind might reply to the question, Of course not, you idiot!
-It is the nature of ideals to exceed reality, and the nature of reality to fall short of ideals.
-One might imagine Joyce cooking up this title in one of his more savagely playful moments, but in fact it was a line in a real poem he encountered at University College.
-The portion of it preserved in Stephen Hero seems well suited to Gerty's way of thinking.
+The line suits her feverish fantasy of meeting Mister Right, but anyone in a more sensible frame of mind might reply, Of course not, you idiot!
+It is the nature of ideals to exceed reality, and reality always falls short of them.
+One imagines Joyce cooking up the words in one of his more savagely playful moments, but Stephen Hero indicates that he found them in an actual poem he encountered at university.
+The proto-novel attributes it to a fictional character, "Hughes," but Nausicaa pegs it to a real person, one Louis J. Walsh.

 Each stanza began with the words "Art thou real?"
 The poem told of the poet's troubles in a "vale of woe" and of the "heart-throbs" which these troubles caused him.
 It told of "weary nights" and "anxious days" and of an "unquenchable desire" for an excellence beyond that "which earth can give."
 After this mournful idealism the final stanza offered a certain consolatory, hypothetical alternative to the poet in his woes: it began somewhat hopefully: